GSA/challenges-and-prizes/_challenges/1106-2020-census-get-out-the-count-video-challenge.md

 <li><strong>All videos <em>are strongly encouraged to</em>:</strong>
 <ul>
 <li><strong>Contain a balance of emotional storytelling and clear, relevant, motivating information. </strong></li>
-<li><strong>Speak to the tangible benefits of the census</strong>. <p>For example, the census means funding for your community for critical services like hospitals, health care, education, roads,&nbsp;<u><a href="https://www.benefits.gov/benefit/361">SNAP</a></u>, and more.
+<li><strong>Speak to the tangible benefits of the census</strong>.
+For example, the census means funding for your community for critical services like hospitals, health care, education, roads,&nbsp;<u><a href="https://www.benefits.gov/benefit/361">SNAP</a></u>, and more.
 (See the&nbsp;<u><a href="https://www.challenge.gov/assets/document-library/2020-Census-Resource-Guide-GOTC-Video-Prize-Challenge.pdf">&ldquo;key facts</a></u>&rdquo; section of the <a href="https://www.challenge.gov/assets/document-library/2020-Census-Resource-Guide-GOTC-Video-Prize-Challenge.pdf">Resource Guide</a> and <a href="https://2020census.gov/">2020census.gov</a> to learn more about the benefits.)
-It also determines how many representatives your state will have in the House of Representatives; these are the people who will vote on issues that deeply impact your life and community.</p>
+It also determines how many representatives your state will have in the House of Representatives; these are the people who will vote on issues that deeply impact your life and community.
 <li><strong>Focus on multiple benefits of completing the census </strong>where format allows.</li>
 <li><strong>Weave direct messaging into realistic, authentic situations that avoid stereotyping</strong> in order to clearly communicate the importance and relevance of census participation.</li>
 </ul>